noir-lang/noir/docs/docs/developers/bridges.md

 | 122 | 30 | `outputAssetB` | asset id of 2nd output asset |
 | 184 | 64 | `auxData` | custom auxiliary data for bridge-specific logic |

-> **Note:** The last 8 bits of the `bridgeCallData` bit-string are wasted as the rollup proving circuits cannot support values of full 256 bits (248 is the largest multiple of 8 that we can use).
+> **Note:** The last 8 bits of the `BridgeCallData` bit-string are wasted as the rollup proving circuits cannot support values of full 256 bits (248 is the largest multiple of 8 that we can use).

 `bitConfig` definition: